emilio-gambino/OptiML2023/README.md

-# EPFL Spring 2023 - Optimization for Machine Learning: Stochastic Gradient Quantization : Saving Bandwidth in Distributed Learning
+# EPFL Spring 2023 - Optimization for Machine Learning: Stochastic Gradient Quantization

 This is the code repository our CS-439 project.
 For this project, we decided to investigate the effects of gradient quantization on convergence in distributed learning problems.
 We have provided a report which explains our experiments and contains our findings.
 We have also provided all the code needed to reproduce our results.
 See below for each individual case.